kbkirilov/time-tracker/BACKLOG.md

 - [ ] #6 <u>__Make 'Enter end time' default value equals the current time__</u> -> When you enter a new time entry the end time is usually what the current time is.
 So a default value for the current time would be very handy.

+- [ ] #7 <u>__Allow entering 'cd1' on time entry project's stage __</u> -> Be able to just put it 'cd1' or 'pf' and automatically convert to uppercase.
+This
+way I won't have to switch to Caps Lock every time.

 ## Fixes suggestions